 - understand the economic, legal, ethical and social issues surrounding the use of information, including the issues of plagiarism, falsification, and copyright infringement

-Students who are assigned projects requiring library research often lack basic library skills and/or are overwhelmed by the diversity of library resources, especially since the dawn of digital information technology.
-Ellender Memorial’s instruction program attempts to teach them Research Methodology, i.e., how to use both print and electronic information resources, which should also help them develop skills in lifelong Information Literacy.
-This requires an introduction to library resources and services, and an introduction into the principles and methodology of designing and interpreting effective searches in library databases and on the World Wide Web.
+Students who are assigned projects requiring library research often lack basic research skills and/or are overwhelmed by the diversity of resources available to them.
+Ellender Memorial’s instruction program attempts to teach them Research Methodology, i.e., how to use and evaluate both print and electronic information resources, which should also help them develop skills in lifelong Information Literacy.
+This requires an introduction to library resources and services, and an introduction into the principles and methodology of designing and interpreting effective searches in library databases and on the internet.
 Our overall objective is to support the university curriculum and participate in the academic communication process.

 The Information Literacy Program attempts to meet the outcomes outlined on our Goals and Objectives page.